-The eiConsole’s Data Mapper and XML-to-File Editor, transform the Data Format from any Industry Standard (Canonical) to a format that can be Consumed by the Target System
+The eiConsole’s Data Mapper and File-to-XML Editor, transform the Data Format from any Industry Standard (Canonical) to a format that can be Consumed by the Target System

-The eiConsole supports XML transformation using a point, click, drag and drop visual interface.
+The eiConsole supports XML transformation using a point, click, drag & drop visual interface.
 As with the Source Transform stage, by clicking the Target Transform icon, you are presented with two powerful eiConsole components.
 These enable the transformation of the data format output from the common XML representation of the data into the format of the Target system or service.
-These two components are the Data Mapper and the File to XML Editor or File Specification Editor.
+These two components are the Data Mapper and the File-to-XML Editor or File Specification Editor.

 The Target Transform is the XML Transformation Stage of the eiConsole.

 Clicking the “Edit” button on the XSLT Configuration panel opens the Data Mapper component (shown below).